A Guide to Competitive Intelligence

 How is competitive intelligence used?

 By gathering competitive intelligence, your company can make more strategic decisions to stand apart from the crowd and gain a competitive edge.
-Competitive intelligence provides recommendations that, depending on your industry, can help you make different decisions.
-For example, these insights could guide you toward designing a higher quality product than your rivals or reveal a service not currently offered in your market.
-Competitive intelligence helps you identify those areas where you can improve from the customer's standpoint, who has many choices every time they make a purchase.
+Competitive intelligence provides insight and analysis that, depending on your industry, can help you make different decisions.
+For example, these insights could guide you toward designing a higher-quality product than your rivals or reveal a service not currently offered in your market.
+Competitive intelligence helps you identify areas in which you can improve from the customer's standpoint.

 Types of competitive intelligence